 - d) All vehicles entered in this Group must use either D.O.T. or EEC approved tires.
-The minimum treadwear for IP1, IP2, IP3is 100.
+The minimum treadwear for IP1, IP2, IP3 is 100.
 The minimum treadwear for SS-N and SS-T is 140.
 The onus is on the competitor to prove the treadwear rating where it is unavailable to scrutineering. - e) Turbocharged vehicles are not required to run restrictors. - f) All vehicles must retain the O.E.M dashboard.
 This may be modified, for the installation of additional gauges, and mounting of the roll cage. - g) Headlights are not mandatory for Improved Production racing.
 Headlights if not used shall be replaced with covers of an alternate material be used as long as they closely resemble the OEM units.
-OEM headlights if used must be taped or covered to reduce the possibility of breakage in a collision. - h) Cars entered in Improved Productionare required to have a minimum of one (1) seat only. - i) For timed restricted Improved Production races, No onboard timing or remote lap timing devices will be allowed during qualifying or races.
-Radio contact or signals of any kind between competitors and crew is STRICTLY PROHIBITED. - j) Improved Production cars will be required to race at no less than 90% of the manufacturer's advertised curb weightinclusive of driver weight. - k) The use of motorsports sequential gearbox and non-OEM sequential gearbox and non-OEM automatic shifters are strictly prohibited.
+OEM headlights if used must be taped or covered to reduce the possibility of breakage in a collision. - h) Cars entered in Improved Production are required to have a minimum of one (1) seat only. - i) For bracket races, No onboard timing or remote lap timing devices will be allowed during qualifying or races.
+Radio contact or signals of any kind between competitors and crew is STRICTLY PROHIBITED. - j) The use of motorsports sequential gearbox and non-OEM sequential gearbox and non-OEM automatic shifters are strictly prohibited.

 - I) Engine Exhaust outlet must be below centerline of wheels and exit behind the driver location and beyond body of car. - m) Metal body panels may be replaced by must be of exact likeness to OEM. - n) Except for Rear Spoiler, Non-OEM aerodynamic devices are prohibited.
-Rear Spoiler cannot project beyond body of car when viewed from above and cannot be higher than roof of car. - o) Wheel arch extensions cannot be wider than 2" over OEM specification. - p) Window glass may be replaced with polycarbonate equivalent, Windows nets are permitted for front doors. - q) Non-OEM dry sumping of engine is prohibited. - r) Fuel cells are permitted. - s) Suspension arms should be of OEM specification. - t)Non-OEM suspension is allowed but only 1-way and 2-way adjustable dampening is permitted. - u) Cars in this group cannot use rims more than 2" wider and 2" larger in diameter than manufacturer's specifications for that specific model vehicle.
+Rear Spoiler cannot project beyond body of car when viewed from above and cannot be higher than roof of car. - o) Wheel arch extensions cannot be wider than 2" over OEM specification. - p) Window glass may be replaced with polycarbonate equivalent, Windows nets are permitted for front doors. - q) Non-OEM dry sumping of engine is prohibited. - r) Fuel cells are permitted. - s) Suspension arms should be of OEM specification. - t) Non-OEM suspension is allowed but only 1-way and 2-way adjustable dampening is permitted. - u) Cars in this group cannot use rims more than 2" wider and 2" larger in diameter than manufacturer's specifications for that specific model vehicle.